Rhino Rescue Vented Chest Seal Review

 Total cost of ownership

-The twin pack is $14.99, and the ownership model is replace-on-use and replace-on-expiry: sterile seals carry a printed date, and adhesive products age.
+The twin pack is the listed price, and the ownership model is replace-on-use and replace-on-expiry: sterile seals carry a printed date, and adhesive products age.
 An annual date check across staged kits, with replacements drawn from the first aid kit refills collection or a repeat of this twin pack, keeps a multi-station program current for a few dollars per station per year.
 Training consumption is the other line item โ expired seals make good drill props, so rotate rather than discard.

 Final verdict: 4.4 / 5